 The sun has an 11-year solar cycle which can be measured by the number of sunspots.
 The more sunspots that are visible the more solar activity is taking place, so the brighter and more long-lasting the aurora borealis will be.

-The winter of 2020 was at the lower end of the solar cycle, but from the end of 2020 onwards throughout 2021 the activity will start to gradually ramp up towards a peak in 2024/25.
+We have been in the solar minimum part of the cycle (which means fewer sunspots), but from the end of 2020 onwards the activity started to gradually ramp up and should reach a peak in 2024/25 (the solar maximum).

 Do the northern lights happen every night?